Diversity and Inclusion Training

-Diversity training aims to create a more harmonious workplace by increasing employee’s knowledge and awareness of cultural, religious, or racial differences while delivering information about how a person can change their behavior to be more inclusive.
+Diversity and inclusion training aims to create a more harmonious workplace by increasing employee’s knowledge and awareness of cultural, religious, or racial differences while delivering information about how a person can change their behavior to be more inclusive.

 In order to figure out how to reach that overarching goal, many companies will use surveys to ask their employees what their short and medium-term goals should be.